1993 - Open for Business in Fallsview Area

 Major changes arrived with the Marriott brand and new ownership.
 The feature expansion would see very little change on the outside of the hotel, it would improve everything inside of the hotel.
 New Fitness Centre was the first project completed, an essential for any modern hotel.
 The Restaurant became a Milestones Grill + Bar, the first in Niagara.
 The Lobby area had a sweeping renovation that included the installation of a new Starbucks, seating and plugs for all types of digital devices, and a massive television the largest non-projection screen on Fallsview Boulevard.
 Some of these upgrades are visible, others are seamless like the second wave of environmental commitments, this included expanded recycling and organic waste diversion.
 One upgrade that is visible is the Niagara Falls Cam, the original Fallscam becomes the highest resolution persistent video feed of Niagara Falls.

 While guests continue to arrive the future will write itself.
 The current era includes blogs, online travel agencies, and new adventures in old places.
-While the digital revolution can deliver stunning images it cannot deliver the full Niagara Falls luxury experience.
+While the digital revolution can deliver stunning images it cannot provide the full Niagara Falls luxury experience.
 Come to the Marriott on the Falls and experience the raw power of Niagara Falls.